Komodo

 • Is it safe to walk around Komodo at night?

 Central Labuan Bajo is usually fine at night around Jalan Soekarno Hatta and Kampung Ujung, where people are still eating and moving around.
-The weak points are broken pavements, scooters, dark side lanes, and opportunistic theft when travellers leave bags or phones loose.
+The weak points are broken sidewalks, scooters, dark side lanes, and opportunistic theft when travelers leave bags or phones loose.
 Use a short ride back if your hotel sits uphill or away from the harbor strip.

 • What changes after dark in Komodo?